limo-trading/lemon.markets.js/README.md

 ---
 ## ResponsePage
-If you request too much data, your answer will be split into multiple pages.
+If you request too much data, your response will be split into multiple pages.

 | Name | Type | Description |
 | - | - | - |